 Consulting with the IRB about your particular project may provide valuable information about the need for IRB approval, but only the three document categories above will suffice for showing human subjects research compliance.
 While you do not need to have received an IRB decision letter prior to submitting your grant application, you will need to attach evidence of having submitted your IRB application, if needed.
 For students whose grant applications require applying for IRB approval, funds will not be released to successful grantees unless and until you have received a favorable IRB decision letter.

 The DGRG is subject to a two-step review process.
-A DGRG Faculty Committee comprised of one faculty member from each concentration will first review all applications submitted by the October 29 deadline.
+A DGRG Faculty Committee composed of one faculty member from each concentration will first review all applications submitted by the October 28 deadline.
 The Committee will determine a list of winners and alternates based solely upon academic merit, feasibility, and adherence to grant guidelines.

 The Faculty Committee’s recommendations will then be passed on to the Office of the Associate Dean for Student Affairs, who will determine the eligible amount of each student’s award based on an assessment of the student’s financial need.